Child-Minding

 Core ideas you must understand for this topic

-• Child development: Understanding the physical, intellectual, emotional, and social development milestones from birth to five years.
+• Child Development: Understanding the physical, intellectual, emotional, and social development stages from birth to five years, including key milestones like walking, talking, and forming attachments.

-• Equality and inclusion: Valuing diversity and ensuring every child has equal opportunities to learn and develop.
+• Equality and Inclusion: Valuing diversity and ensuring every child has equal access to opportunities, regardless of background, ability, or culture, in line with UK legislation.

 Learning Objectives